 Some services are restricted to specific weight ranges as well as dimensions.
 First Class packages must weigh less than 13 ounces (except if you use a shipping solution such as ShippingEasy or have an exception from USPS).
 Other USPS services permit weights up to 70 lbs.
 Likewise, envelopes have specific dimensional requirements, and packages have their own limits.
 Learn more about dimensional limits.

 The faster your package is delivered, the more the postage will cost.

 For delivery guaranteed within 1-3 days, Priority Mail Express is your best option.
 It is also the most expensive option.
 Since this is a guaranteed service, you can receive a refund for your postage if the package is delivered late.
 Learn more about Priority Mail Express.

 If you want something received quickly, but you are not up against a deadline, then Priority Mail is a great choice.
-It is affordable service and packages are usually delivered within 5 business days - often faster!
+An affordable service, packages are usually delivered within 5 days - often faster!
 However, there is no guarantee that they will be delivered this quickly, so no refunds are available for a delayed shipment.
 Learn more about Priority Mail.

 Some services include delivery confirmation (tracking) and insurance.
 Others do not include it automatically and have the option to add these on.
 Then some services just are not compatible with these at all.

 Also known as delivery confirmation.
 If it is important that you or your customers can track their shipments to the destination, then you will want to be sure to either select a service that includes this or add it to a shipment "a la carte".
 Moreover, many e-commerce platforms require it so that they can hold you accountable for delivery.
 Learn more about delivery confirmation.